bobpach/Postgres-CI-CD/Part-1-Deployment/README.md

 ```
 </details>

 For security reasons, you may choose not to store your Argocd token in git.
-If that is the case you can apply it directly to your two namespaces.
+If that is the case you can create the secret directly in your two namespaces.
 ```bash
 kubectl apply -n postgres-dev -f argocd-token.yaml secret/argocd-token created